DanonX2/TD-API/README-Template.md

 # Cash-Printer

-An algo trading system that hopefully can make some profit.
+An algo trading system with an ambious name that hopefully can make some profit.

 ## Getting Started